What Is a Database Administrator? Exploring This Data-Driven Career

 What skills do database administrators need?

 We used real-time job analysis software to analyze 95,467 database administrator job postings from the past year.
-The data revealed the top technical and soft (transferrable) skills employers are seeking right now.
+The data revealed the top technical and soft (transferable) skills employers are seeking right now.
 Here is what we found:

 Technical skills in demand3